 While it is definitely not anyone’s cup of tea, more and more people prefer matt wood compared to the pretty complex to maintain in good shape and appearance high gloss.
-While matt finish is pretty forgiving and will hide your secret scratches and stains with loyalty and friendly attitude, matt floors get even more popularity from the fact that they give something that many people are lusting after and they didn’t have the chance to get until this very moment – natural, completely natural look!
+While matt finish is pretty forgiving and will hide your secret scratches and stains with loyalty and a friendly attitude, matt floors get even more popularity from the fact that they give something that many people are lusting after and they didn’t have the chance to get until this very moment – natural, completely natural look!

 Yes, it is right that high gloss surfaces are breath-taking and eye-catching – there is something really magical and even hypnotising in the way you can see your reflection every time you have a brief peek at the surface underneath your feet.
 However, high gloss won’t forgive you anything – not a single dust particle, not a single scratch and not a single stain.
-Besides being pretty hard to maintain and requiring all the attention in the world, high-gloss finishes are also pretty complex to achieve and come on a serious pricing too.
+Besides being pretty hard to maintain and requiring all the attention in the world, high-gloss finishes are also pretty complex to achieve and come on serious pricing too.
 They require refinishing more often and they won’t suit any possible style and interior design under the sun!

-Everyone has its own preference as to what they prefer as a finish and style.
+Everyone has their own preference as to what they prefer as a finish and style.
 However, there is something really comforting in the almost raw look of the matt-finished wood floors and the forgiving of this type of sealing.
 It not only gives the illusion of wood, that has been just taken from the forest and installed right away, matt finishes also age beautifully and won’t require thorough maintenance every single day!
 In addition, matt finishes are more child- and pet-friendly too!
 So, next time you are considering a refinishing and re-coating service, simply keep in mind that gloss is not your only option out there!

 There is something really special about old-looking wood flooring.
 Let’s explore the top five most exciting old styles.